openaps/docs/docs/docs/Resources/troubleshooting.md

 ## Debugging Disk Space Issues

 If you are having errors related to disk space shortages as determined by `df -h` you can use a very lightweight and fast tool called ncdu (a command-line disk usage analyzer) to determine what folders and files on your system are using the most disk space.
 You can install ncdu as follows: `sudo apt-get install ncdu`.
-You can run it by running the following command: `sudo cd / && sudo ncdu` and follow the interactive screen to find your disk hogging folders.
+You can run it by running the following command: `cd / && sudo ncdu` and follow the interactive screen to find your disk hogging folders.

 ## Environment variables